Ossyk/PARCO-Computing-2026-242629/README.md

 ###  Notes
 - The code **flushes the CPU cache** between runs to avoid timing bias.
 - Each multiplication is executed **10 times**, and the **90th percentile** runtime is reported for stable measurement.
-- The benchmark automatically detects and displays the number of non-zero elements in the matrix.

 ---

 ###  Author
 **Oussema Kasraoui**
 University of Trento – *Parallel Computing (I2PP_D1)*
 Academic Year **2025 / 2026**